Beliavsky/Fortran-code-on-GitHub/README.md

 [test_nvfortran_20_11](https://github.com/vyu16/test_nvfortran_20_11): source code test.f90 by vyu16 attempts to call getitem, defined in dummy_module.f90, incorrectly.
 Both ifort and gfortran are able to catch it at compile time.
 However, nvfortran compiles the code and seems to just ignore the call at run time.

 ## Computational Chemistry
+[https://github.com/MaginnGroup/Cassandra](Cassandra): Monte Carlo package developed in the Maginn group at the University of Notre Dame to perform atomistic simulations of molecules composed of rings, chains, or both.
+Cassandra is suited to compute the thermodynamic properties of fluids and phase equilibria.

 [crest](https://github.com/grimme-lab/crest): Conformer-Rotamer Ensemble Sampling Tool based on the xtb Semiempirical Extended Tight-Binding Program Package, from grimme-lab

 [critic2](https://github.com/aoterodelaroza/critic2): manipulation and analysis of structural and chemical information in molecules and periodic solids, by aoterodelaroza et al.